tuannna06/mm30-bot/README.md

 You shouldn't need to do this, unless none of the other methods work.
 <details>
 <summary>Expand instructions</summary>

+**If you have questions, please ask us!**
+We will be in person and available through the [Discord](https://discord.gg/knWWFKTU).
+The setup can be difficult, and every machine is different.
+We want you to have fun!

 To serve your bot to a port, you can run it like this: